6710 Lake Shore Drive (street map)

 Wood Lake has a variety of programs and events throughout the year for people of any age.
 Browse through the seasonal Wood Lake Program Guide for the current season's offerings, register online for many programs, and view the Wood Lake Event Calendar to see what's happening this month at Wood Lake.

-Since 1971, the K-6 Richfield Public School students have visited Wood Lake three times a year as part of their regular science curriculum This partnership is made possible by the Urban Wildland Half Marathon & 5K, held on the first Saturday in August since 2003.
+Since 1971, the K-6 Richfield Public School students have visited Wood Lake three times a year as part of their regular science curriculum This partnership is made possible by the annual Urban Wildland Half Marathon & 5K.

 Wood Lake Nature Center is a 150-acre natural area dedicated to environmental education, wildlife observation, and outdoor recreation.
 Wood Lake staff offices at the 4,000 square-foot main building, which features many educational exhibits (see hours above).
 The park features several wildlife viewing areas, a 100-seat amphitheater, a picnic ground, and three miles of trails and boardwalks.
 The trails are either blacktop or crushed limestone and most are wheelchair accessible during summer months.
 To preserve the natural habitat, no pets, bikes or rollerblades are allowed.